daschoe/quest/README.md

 - [ ] Usage of Mad Mapper as video tool (OSC support given)
 - [ ] Fix pdf export graphic glitches
 - [ ] svgs for CheckBox and RadioButton
+- [ ] automatic centering of SliderHeader/MatrixHeader
+- [ ] images/videos as element for the questionnaire
+- [ ] support for multiple languages
+- [ ] "if this answer than go to that page"-logic

 See the [open issues](https://gitlab.uni-hannover.de/da.schoessow/quest/issues) for a full list of proposed features (and known issues).